Solar Inverter: Allocating and Converting Solar Energy from DC to AC

 How is the Solar Inverter Connected to Your Home?

-Solar inverters have AC ports for connecting to your home.
+Solar inverters have AC ports that connect to your home.
 The safe and sensible way to do this is by connecting the inverter to a consumer unit.

-Inverter producers recommend that solar inverters are connected to a dedicated circuit in your consumer unit.
-You should have the circuit installed in advance or at the time of connecting the inverter.
+Inverter producers recommend that solar inverters be connected to a dedicated circuit in your consumer unit.
+You should have the circuit installed in advance or when connecting the inverter.

 Building Regulations Notifiable Work In the UK